 Back to the Land: Tales of Rural Life

 Books for those who want to live off the land, for those who've always lived in the country or the woods, for those who just want to read about someone else doing it!
-This list includes novels as well as memoirs and other non-fiction titles, and it has a Maine focus.
+This list includes novels as well as memoirs and other non-fiction titles.

 Find these titles at your local library or through ABEbooks, AddALL, and other used and out-of-print book dealers.